DinaTolotra/ft_printf/README.md

 make
 ```

-This will generate libftprintf static libraries:
+This will generate libftprintf static libraries at the root of the repo:

 ```bash
 ./libftprintf.a
 ```

-And copy of the headers at `include` folder:
+And a copy of the headers at `include` folder:

 ```bash
 ./include/ft_printf.h